Last Updated: August 27th, 2021 at 5:17 pm

 Although an injunction is not a criminal charge, they do have similar consequences.
 They do go on your record and can easily be found by prospective employers, affect your ability to obtain housing and more.

-If you have an injunction against you, it is important to speak to an attorney right away.
+If you have an injunction against you, it is important to speak to a restraining order lawyer right away.
 Do not agree to an injunction just to make it go away.
 And going to court without representation will give you a serious disadvantage in these cases.
 You should understand the terms and consequences of the injunction thoroughly.

 If you have an injunction against you that you think has been issued in error OR you are seeking to obtain protection and a restraining order against someone else, call Matt Shafran at Weinstein Legal.
-Mr. Shafran and the Weinstein Legal team will fight to protect you from damage to your reputation that can follow you for the rest of your life or do what is necessary to get you the protection you need.
+Our Legal team will fight to protect you from damage to your reputation that can follow you for the rest of your life or do what is necessary to get you the protection you need.

 What Is an Injunction in Law for the State of Florida